-Mastopexy (breast lift) is a surgical procedure for lifting and reshaping sagging breasts.
-Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
-By trimming excess skin and tightening supporting tissue, breasts can be made to sit higher on the chest and be firmer to the touch.
-In addition, the nipple and areola can be repositioned or resized to further enhance breast appearance.
-Since Mastopexy does not change breast size, it is often combined with breast augmentation or reduction.
+A breast lift, or a mastopexy, is a surgical procedure that lifts and reshapes sagging breasts.
+Breasts can start to sag as a result of aging, pregnancy, weight loss and gravity.
+By trimming excess skin and tightening supporting tissue, breasts can sit higher on the chest and be firmer to the touch.
+In addition, breast lift surgery can involve repositioning and resizing the nipple and areola to further enhance breast appearance.
+Since mastopexy does not change breast size, it is often combined with a breast augmentation or breast reduction.

 Candidates For Mastopexy

 An eligible mastopexy candidate is in good overall health, maintains a stable weight, and has realistic expectations about what mastopexy can do.
-A woman who chooses to undergo mastopexy has one or more of the following:
+Women that choose to undergo mastopexy typically have one or more of the following:

 - Sagging breasts